etohgame/kit/docs/client-objects/bounce-pads.md

 Bounce Pads are objects that bounce players and objects when touched.

 ## Use Cases
+Bounce pads can be used to launch the player in any direction.

 ## Configuration
 | Name | Default Value | Description